Frequently Asked Questions

 How does someone receive books inside?

-Please note we only serve people who are incarcerated, be it in state, federal, or local detention facilities.
-Individual people who are locked up (or their friends and family) write us a letter asking for general types of books.
+Please note we only serve people who are incarcerated.
+This includes state, federal, or local detention facilities.
+Individual people who are locked up write us a letter asking for general types of books.
 Our selection is varied but limited, so we usually cannot fulfill requests for specific book titles.
-We send a package of 1-3 books that match as closely as possible to the requested subjects.
-We will only send a package to an individual person once every month.
+We send a package of 3-ish books that match as closely as possible to the requested subjects.
+We will only send a package to an individual person once per month.
 For more info, see the book request info page.

 How long has Louisiana Books 2 Prisoners been active?

-Louisiana Books 2 Prisoners has been run by several different individuals and groups since 2003.
+Louisiana Books 2 Prisoners has been run by a bunch of different individuals and groups since 2003.

-I went to a worknight when I was in Austin/Chicago/Portland/(any city).
+I went to a worknight when I was in Austin/Chicago/Portland/someplace else.
 Is your group related to that group?

-No, most prison book programs in the United States are autonomous and run independently of each other.
-However, these groups do belong to a network of similarly focused programs, cooperating and communicating in pursuit of their shared goals.
+No, most prison book programs in the United States run independently of each other.
+However, these groups do belong to a network of similarly focused programs and cooperate and communicae in pursuit of their shared goals.
 You can find similar groups across the country by viewing the National Prisoner to Prisoners Program List maintained by the Prison Book Program in Boston.

 Where does your group send books to?

 We currently serve only following states: Alabama, Arkansas, and Louisiana.
+We serve local jails, state prisons, federal prisons, and ICE facilities (when they let us).
 We’ve chosen to restrict our service area to decrease the lag-time between receiving a letter and sending out books.
 For a mostly complete list of programs that cover the states we no longer serve please check the National Prisoner Resource List.

 What are prison restrictions on books?

 Every prison has its own regulations.
-Some harsher restrictions are: no hardcovers, no used books (this one really frustrates us), and no books unless sent by an “approved vendor” – which frequently means that we cannot send anything to that prison.
+Some harsher restrictions are: no hardcovers, no used books, and no books unless sent by an “approved vendor” – which frequently means that we cannot send anything to that prison.
 Whether or not an individual book or package gets through is often at the discretion of the person working in the mail room that day.

 We do not send hardcover books, anything depicting pictures of weapons or overtly sexual situations on the cover, or books with “provocative” words in the title (which can increase the likelihood that a package will be rejected).